mcampb07/GFXDocs/docs/chapter02_versio_ceation_station/2084363940_csl_review_explanation.md

 To access the Versio Console - SilverLight UI enter the follwing url replacing the IP address / hostname to fit your system. `http://localhost:8895/Versio/VersioConsole.html#GraphicsControl`

+!!! info "Keep hold of this link - you will need it!"
-> Full screen preview http://localhost:8895/Versio/PreviewDebug.html  Port 4502 - see Creation Station System and port for details on ports
+    Full screen preview `http://localhost:8895/Versio/PreviewDebug.html`  Port 4502 - see Creation Station System and port for details on ports

 To access the IconStation Login into the hosting server there you should see the IconStation Desktop application.